Families, advocates mark day of awareness for Native victims

 Yet an Associated Press investigation in 2018 found that nobody knows the precise number of cases of missing and murdered Native Americans nationwide because many go unreported, others aren’t well documented, and no government database specifically tracks them.

-Even with such limited data, they pointed to an estimated 660 cases involving missing Indigenous people between 2014 and 2019 in the state's largest urban center, putting Albuquerque among U.S. cities with the highest number of cases.
+Five agencies responded, noting that limited data showed there were an estimated 660 cases involving missing Indigenous people between 2014 and 2019 in the state’s largest urban center, putting Albuquerque among U.S. cities with the highest number of cases.

 President Joe Biden issued a proclamation Tuesday on Missing and Murdered Indigenous Persons Awareness Day.
 He has promised to bolster resources to address the crisis and better consult with tribes to hold perpetrators accountable and keep communities safe.